Graduation ceremony

 How many Graduate Visas are issued in the UK?

 More international students have extended their stay in the UK after graduation in recent years, particularly after the Graduate Visa was introduced in 2021.
-This allows students to live and work in the UK after graduation – for three years for PhD graduates, and 18 months for all others (this was reduced from two years in November 2025).
+This allows students to live and work in the UK for two years after graduation, or three years for PhD graduates.
+The standard duration of the visa will be reduced from 24 to 18 months in January 2027.

 The Graduate Visa is not the only way for international students to remain in the UK.
-In 2024, a further 39,000 international students switched to another type of visa, mostly work visas.
-There is evidence that a significant proportion of students switching onto a work visa after 2021 obtained jobs in the social care sector (for more details, see International students entering the UK labour market).
+Some switch to another type of visa, mostly for work.
+Around 39,000 international students switched to another type of visa in 2024.
+That was lower than the year before, though data for 2025 were unavailable.
+There is evidence that a significant share of students switching onto a work visa after 2021 obtained jobs in the social care sector (for more details, see International students entering the UK labour market).

 Figure 7

 Data suggest that a significant share of recent international students have used the Graduate Route to remain in the UK.
-Looking at international students who first arrived in 2022, around 29% held a Graduate Visa by the end of 2024.
-Alongside a rise in the share of international students switching onto work visas, this means that fewer international students leave the UK within two to three years of arrival – under a third of the 2022 cohort, compared to over half in the 2010s.
+Looking at international students who first arrived in 2023, around 34% held a Graduate Visa by the end of 2025.
+Other international students switch directly onto work visas, though their share fell compared to the 2021–22 cohorts.
+Overall, fewer international students now leave the UK within two or three years of arrival – under a third of the 2022 cohort, compared to over half in the 2010s.

 Figure 8